Aljgutier/fastapi_docker/README.md

 ```sh
 $ cd fastapi_docker
 ```

+In you favorite coding editor create the main.py application, or you can pull it down from this repo.

 With your preffered virtual env manger, create virtual environment.
 Below a virtual env is setup with `pyenv`